 Byron Leftwich out as Bucs’ OC following underachieving 2022 season in Tampa Bay

-Buccaneers fire OC Byron Leftwich after playoff exit originally appeared on NBC Sports Philadelphia
+Buccaneers fire OC Byron Leftwich after playoff exit originally appeared on NBC Sports Bayarea

 Super Bowl-winning offensive coordinator Byron Leftwich has been fired after four seasons with the Tampa Bay Buccaneers.